mjopenglsdl/small3d/README.md

 ![beaver](https://cloud.githubusercontent.com/assets/875167/20235630/4f653bc4-a897-11e6-97cc-d6d009fe527c.png) ![Demo 1](https://cloud.githubusercontent.com/assets/875167/18656425/4781b3d0-7ef1-11e6-83de-e412d5840fec.gif)

 This is a free, open-source, minimalistic 3D game engine, developed in C++ and using OpenGL with shaders.
-I developed it while learning how to program games and I am still using it for my projects and experiments.

 - [Tutorial](https://github.com/dimi309/small3d-tutorial): Start here to learn the basics.
 The repository also includes two sample games that use all of small3d's features.
 - [API documentation](http://dimi309.github.io/small3d/): Use this as a reference while developing with the engine.